Ecodev/graphql-doctrine/README.md

 In addition to normal input types, it is possible to get a partial input type via `getPartialInput()`.
-This is especially useful for mutations that update existing entities and we do not want to have to re-submit all fields.
+This is especially useful for mutations that update existing entities, when we do not want to have to re-submit all fields.
 By using a partial input, the API client is able to submit only the fields that need to be updated and nothing more.